 Optimism for MLS

-Lashbrook, who was previously a special assistant for MLS commissioner Don Garber, has helped multiple cities land USL and MLS franchises.
-Most notably, Lashbrook was a big reason why Orlando City SC was added to the MLS when he was serving as Orlando’s chief operating officer two years ago.
+Lashbrook, who was previously a special assistant for MLS Commissioner Don Garber, has helped multiple cities land USL and MLS franchises.
+Most notably, Lashbrook was a big reason Orlando City SC was added to the MLS when he was serving as Orlando’s chief operating officer two years ago.

-“Looks like we’re back in the hunt,” Las Vegas mayor Carolyn Goodman said about possibly making another run at a MLS team.
+“Looks like we’re back in the hunt,” Las Vegas Mayor Carolyn Goodman said about possibly making another run at an MLS team.
 The city’s previous bid was denied in 2015 and awarded to Minnesota, whose team opened play this year.